Frequently Asked Questions

 There is a pool table, ping pong table, Wii, games, arts & craft projects, cards and a snack shack.
 There are also planned walking trips to The Grove, nearby parks and Simley Pond for fishing.
 This year we have also formed a partnership with Inver Glen library.
 Students may sign-up to walk (with staff) to the library to participate in some fun STEM classes they are planning.
 Some activities will require students to sign-up for at the Center; not all kids will have to go if staffing ratios can accommodate different activities off-site.

-Field trips sign-ups are posted at the center.
+Field trips sign-ups are posted at the center and will be available online.
 We ask that students sign-up in advance for each trip so groups can be arranged prior to departure.
 Field trips are part of the registration fee; some students bring their own spending money.
 Staff is not responsible for security of personal belongings.

 Students are encouraged to leave electronics at home.